splineai-cloud/COVID-XS/README.md

 ## IoT GreenGrass Integration for Deployment with ZCU104 as Edge Device
-The guide to integrate ZCU104 as Edge Device is available [here [https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-gs.html)
+To integrate ZCU104 as Edge Device this [guide] (https://docs.aws.amazon.com/greengrass/latest/developerguide/gg-gs.html) to be followed.